VincenzoMarcovecchio/portfolio-v2/content/2020-12-30-fetching-the-news-api-with-netlify-functions.md

 If you like the banner at the bottom of the page, it was made with CSS only, I might show you how in the next tutorial.

+_Quick update_ I called the api at build time with `gatsby-custom-api` or something like that to make the url canonical to bots I guess?

 Happy coding